Appearances can be deceiving, even in dogs. One of the best examples of this is the Wirehaired Pointing Griffon.

 With the shaggy fur around its face and eyes and an overall unkempt appearance, this breed might fool you into thinking it’s not smart and it’s not paying attention to what’s going on around it.

 In reality, the Wirehaired Pointing Griffon (WPG) is a dog that was bred to be a hunter.
-It misses very little as it surveys its surroundings.
+It is eager to please and misses very little as it surveys its surroundings.
 It’s constantly on the lookout prey that it can track and chase.

 - They are specifically designed to be good hunters.

-- Their coats also help with hunting in the elements.
+- The coats of the Wirehaired Pointing Griffon also help with hunting in the elements.

 - Wirehaired Pointing Griffons are solid, medium-sized dogs..